IP White listing

 - The 3rd retry is sent 4min after the timeout occurs or an error code is received

 If the client system replies too late and the 10 second timeout has occurred, the retry policy will be applied.

 It is thus recommended to consider applying deduplication, even in regular cases when the deduplication is done at source because of such possible side effect.

 Difficulty to receive callbacks from the Sigfox Cloud

 Sigfox does not trust certificates that are self-signed, i.e. not issued by a Certificate Authority (CA).
 Therefore, the Sigfox Cloud will not be able to transfer a callback to a server presenting a self-signed certificate.

 A Certificate Authority (CA) is an entity that issues digital certificates.

-The digital certificate certifies the ownership of a public key by the named subject of the certificate.
+The digital certificate warrant the ownership of a public key by the named subject of the certificate.

 This allows others (relying parties) to rely upon signatures or assertions made by the private key that corresponds to the public key that is certified.

-In this model of trust relationships, a CA is a trusted third party that is trusted by both the subject (owner) of the certificate and the party relying upon the certificate.
+In this model of trust relationship, a CA is a third party that is trusted by both the subject (owner) of the certificate and the party relying upon the certificate.